 Early Music Festival: New York City is a new event being created and co-directed by Jolle Greenleaf (artistic director of the vocal ensemble TENET) and Donald Meineke (associate director of music at Holy Trinity Lutheran Church).

 The inaugural event will feature some of New York’s preeminent performing ensembles, artists, and organizations for eight days of concerts, talks, interactive presentations, social events, children’s programs.
-The Festival is produced in partnership with Gotham Early Music Scene, Inc.
+The Festival is a fiscal project of Gotham Early Music Scene, Inc.

 4 X 4 Festival Four performances by top performers in the NYC area under the direction of acclaimed harpsichordist Avi Stein.